h-queiroz/Rogue-ASCII2/README.md

 1. Load the ASCII levels from a level file!
 Like level1.txt, level2.txt -- Done

-2. Allow player movement using <wasd>. (getch() can be used).
+2. Allow player movement using <wasd>. (getch() can be used). -- Done

-3. Have some enemies that randomly move around, and allow the player to attack them!
+3. Have some enemies that randomly move around, and allow the player to attack them! -- Done

-4. Make sure the player can't walk through walls!
+4. Make sure the player can't walk through walls! -- Done

+### What to do Next:

+- Create different types of monsters -- Done

+- Make it so that when the level is loaded, it creates respective monster Objects for their positions and insert them in the m_monsters vector

+- Create save feature

+- Display Player current status -- Done

 ##### Optional Objectives: